Belén Soto

 Pía Belén Soto Infante (born January 22, 1997.
 Santiago), best known as Belén Soto, is a Chilean actress, Writer and model.
-Her role debut was in Papi Ricky (a Chilean TV serie of 2007).
+Her role debut was in Papi Ricky (a Chilean TV series of 2007).

 Life and career

 Soto was born in January 1997 in Chile, was daughter of Aldo Soto and Carolina Infante, also has a sister and a brother.
 In 2011 Aldo Soto died due to cardiac arrest because he was suffering of cancer.

 She finished highschool in Colegio San Francisco Javier and thinks to keep with her career studying in an acting school.

 She started recording audios for Chilean station radios and at 10 years old she made her debut in the Canal 13 (Chile) Chilean TV series Papi Ricky as Alicia, an 8-year-old little girl.